More Hong Kong protests planned as U.S. raises travel warning

 They fear the justice department’s prosecutions of arrested protesters are taking on an increasingly political slant.
 Many of those arrested have been charged with rioting, which carries a 10-year jail term.

-Protesters have started to use increasingly diverse tactics to evade capture, shifting quickly from place to place and using online platforms such as Telegram to direct hundreds of people.
+Protesters have started to use increasingly diverse tactics to evade capture, shifting quickly from place to place and using online platforms such as Telegram to direct thousands of people.

 They also circulated brightly-colored pamphlets online ahead of the airport demonstrations, aiming to help tourists understand events, in which they vowed never to surrender.